What are Web Forms?

-The default set of preconfigured form values in both Netsparker Desktop and Netsparker Cloud online web application security scanner work in the majority of cases.
-However, should your web application require other data types you can easily configure the scanners to automatically submit such data when crawling the web forms.
+The default set of preconfigured form values in both Netsparker Standard and Netsparker Enterprise online web application security scanner work in the majority of cases.
+However, should your web application require other data types, you can easily configure the scanners to automatically submit such data when crawling the web forms.

-Therefore if for example your web application expects a value that is unique to your business in a web form, such as Company Employee Number, you should configure this in the Form Values.
-Failing to do so Netsparker might fail to automatically traverse the web form and identify all possible attack surfaces on the web application.
+So if, for example, your web application expects a value that is unique to your business in a web form, such as Company Employee Number, you should configure this in the Form Values.
+Failing to do so, Netsparker might fail to automatically traverse the web form and identify all possible attack surfaces on the web application.

 The Default Match All Value

-The entry #DEFAULT#, which is a special name.
-This entry is the catch all entry, i.e. is used when no other Value/Type is matched.
+The entry #DEFAULT# is a special name.
+This entry is the catch all entries, which means i. is used when no other Value/Type is matched.
 You should not delete this entry.
 Should you wish to modify it, use a numeric only value, with which typically most checks are bypassed.

-Examples of How to Configure Form Values in Netsparker
+How to Configure Form Values in Netsparker Standard

 This example explains the whole process of how to configure the Form Values in Netsparker web application security scanner in an easy to follow step by step format.

-First you have to determine which input parameters you want to add.
-You can either do so manually or use the Parse from URL feature in Netsparker, which basically extracts the list of parameters from a web form automatically.
+First, you have to determine which input parameters you want to add.
+You can either do so manually or use the Parse from URL feature in Netsparker, which extracts the list of parameters from a web form automatically.

 - Navigate to the Forms Value settings in the Scan Policy and click Parse from URL.